robmoore-i/qng/README.md

 ## Exception Handling

-Will throw 'png if you give it non-pngs
+Throws 'png if you give it non-pngs